|Modular Shuttle-launched Station in the 1980s. Image credit: NASA|

 Module design Concept Selection took place on 1 July.
 MSC chose a horizontal habitat module 14 feet in diameter by 29 feet long, which could launch in a 15-foot-diameter Shuttle Orbiter payload bay as short as 30 feet long.
 MSC assumed that the module - which it called a Basic Structural Element (BSE) - would weigh about 8000 pounds empty and about 20,000 pounds fully outfitted.

 MSC then included the selected habitat module concept in six modular Space Station configurations (shown below).
 Five of the six would provide their crews with a weightless living and working environment.
 All six would feature one Solar Power Boom with a pair of two-part solar arrays, one or two Central Assembly Element (CAE) core modules with 10 docking ports each, eight BSE modules, and two Expendables Storage Element (ESE) logistics and crew carriers.
-MSC calculated that all six module combinations would provide roughly the same workspace as the NAR monolithic Station design.
+MSC calculated that all six modular configurations would provide roughly the same workspace as the NAR monolithic Station design.

 Illustrations of four configurations MSC considered and then put aside are labeled 1 through 4 below.
 X, Y, and Z axes and Station ground tracks are indicated.
 The designs are of two classes: the Configuration 1 and 2 BSE modules form arms and the Configuration 3 and 4 BSE modules form bundles.
-In Configurations 3 and 4, a single nadir-facing plus Z BSE module is provided for Earth-observation experiments.
+In Configurations 3 and 4, a single nadir-facing plus-Z BSE module is provided for Earth-observation experiments.

-The baseline configuration illustration includes no ESE, though the modular Station would always operate with at least one - and often two - attached to CAE Y-axis "side" ports.
+The baseline configuration illustration includes no ESE, though the modular Station would always operate with at least one - and often two - attached to CAE Y-axis ports.
 Though its length was not given, the ESE was described as shorter than the CAE, BSE, and Solar Power Boom modules.

 The ESE was a temporary Station module - it would ride into space inside a Shuttle Orbiter payload bay, then would transfer to a Station Y-axis port under its own propulsion bearing supplies, equipment, spare parts, and astronauts.
 It would remain docked with the Station after the Orbiter departed.
 While attached to the Station, it would serve as a "pantry" or "warehouse."
 It would later move under its own propulsion to another Shuttle payload bay bearing experiment results and astronauts for return to Earth.
 The ESE was the only module designed to dock with the Station under its own power.